-• We encourage all new children to visit the school prior to starting when they will meet their buddy and be shown around the school.
-For children with SEND we would encourage further visits to assist with the acclimatisation of the new surroundings.
-We would also visit them in their current school.
+• We encourage all new children to visit the school prior to starting when they will meet their class/teacher and be shown around the school.
+For children with SEND, we would encourage further visits to assist with the acclimatisation of the new surroundings.

-- We write social stories with children if transition is potentially going to be difficult. - When children are preparing to leave us for a new school, typically to go to Secondary education, we arrange additional visits.
-At our 'feeder' secondary schools, De La Salle and St John Bosco, they run a programme specifically tailored to aid transition for the more vulnerable pupils. - We liaise closely with Staff when receiving and transferring children to different schools ensuring all relevant paperwork is passed on and all needs are discussed and understood.
+• We write social stories with children if transition is potentially going to be difficult.

+• When children are preparing to leave us for a new school, typically to go to secondary education, we arrange additional visits.
+At our 'feeder' secondary schools, De La Salle and St John Bosco, they run a programme specifically tailored to aid transition for the more vulnerable pupils.

+• We liaise closely with staff when receiving and transferring children to different schools ensuring all relevant paperwork is passed on and all needs are discussed and understood.